Exploring on two wheels

 Biking culture is blossoming in Budapest, with the young and trendy taking to the streets with their stylishly renovated old city bicycle or cool Csepel single-speed bikes.
 It's not just a means of transport; it's actually a new kind of lifestyle that is celebrated by forward-thinking Budapesters.
 Biking is more and more becoming a fashionable way to get to work as well – the Bike to Work campaign organised by the Hungarian Cyclist Club (www.bam.hu) is gaining more and more participants every year.
 In 2014, the BUBI or Budapest Bike system of Public Bike sharing was launched in the capital, encouraging commuters and anyone keen on a little exercise to consider this green and cheap form of transport (the cost works out to practically nothing for journeys of less than 30 minutes).
 Rentals have been increasing ever since.

 Managers in suits and ties swap their cars or the bus for a pretty two-wheeler, rolling along the city in the morning sunshine.
 How about following their example and doing your sight-seeing on two wheels as well?
 Rent a beautiful old school bike to blend in with the locals at BikeBase (www.bikebase.hu), a tandem for romantic pedalling at Budapest Bike (www.budapestbike.hu), and if you're in town with the kids, head to Yellow Zebra Bikes, where they offer a wide range of tag-a-longs, baby seats and children's bikes (www.yellowzebrabikes.com).
-If you wish to go on an organized bike tour to explore Budapest in a very authentic, but also safe way, then you can go on a sightseeing bike tour with budabike.com!
+If you wish to go on an organized bike tour to explore Budapest in a very authentic, but also safe way, cycle at night in the city, visit the old socialist statues, or pedal for a good bowl of goulash, then pick a sightseeing bike tour with budabike.com or budapestbikebreeze.com!

 It's not only the capital that is great for cyclists, the whole country is perfectly suitable for an extensive ride on two wheels.
 What Hungary lacks in big differences in altitude it makes up for with its beautiful and diverse landscape - – a dream come true for anyone who would like explore the country in an environmentally friendly way.
 Many cycle paths run along the rivers, around the lakes, through national parks, passing by ancient ruins.
 Among the myriad of routes you'll also find the EuroVelo 6 and 11, part of the European Cycle Route Network, leading along our two major rivers, the Danube and the Tisza.
 EuroVelo 13 – the Iron Curtain Route is under development as we speak, connecting countries that used to be separated by the iron curtain (www.eurovelo.org).